MrPowers/mungingdata/docs/dask/write-csv-compression-filename.md

   - "dask"
 ---

+# Different ways to write CSV files with Dask

 This post explains how to write a Dask DataFrame to CSV files.

 You'll see how to write CSV files, customize the filename, change the compression, and append files to an existing lake.